roman01la/uix/docs/hot-reloading.md

   {:devtools {:preloads [my.app.preload]}}}}
 ```

 5. That's it.
-Now you can edit UIx component, hit save and once reloaded in the browser, local state should be preserved.
+Now you can edit a UIx component, hit save, and once reloaded in the browser the local state should be preserved.

 ### Things to look out for

-Make sure that your UI is not re-rendered from the root in a trasitional way when using fast-refresh, otherwise fast-refresh won't work and you'll still get state reset.
+Make sure that your UI is not re-rendered from the root in a traditional way when using fast-refresh, otherwise fast-refresh won't work and the state will be reset.